ohthehugemanatee/presentations/texts/cse-consulting-101.md

 * Understand the *real* organizational objectives
 * Design a solution, help the customer sell it internally.
 * Implement effectively and efficiently
-* Leave the customer with a nice package they can sell internally.
+* Leave it as a tidy package "with a bow"

 ### We are consultants